Alluxio/alluxio/docs/en/operation/Journal.md

 ### Advanced configuration

+* `alluxio.master.embedded.journal.catchup.retry.wait`: Time for embedded journal leader to wait before retrying a catch up.
+ This is added to avoid excessive retries when server is not ready.
+Default: `1s`.
+* `alluxio.master.embedded.journal.entry.size.max`: The maximum single journal entry size allowed to be flushed.
+This value should be smaller than 30MB.
+Set to a larger value to allow bigger journal entry from using alluxio Catalog service.
+Default: `10MB`.
+* `alluxio.master.embedded.journal.flush.size.max`: The maximum size in bytes of journal entries allowed in concurrent journal flushing (journal IO to standby masters and IO to local disks).
+Default: `160MB`.
 * `alluxio.master.embedded.journal.snapshot.replication.chunk.size`: The stream chunk size used by masters to replicate snapshots.
 Default: `4MB`.
 * `alluxio.master.embedded.journal.transport.request.timeout.ms`: The duration after which embedded journal masters will timeout messages sent between each other.
  Lower values might cause leadership instability when the network is slow.
 Default: `5s`.